ipums/ipums.github.io/_drafts/open-sourcing-code-with-intention.md

 ## Introduction

 So you have a project that you think you'd like to open source?
 Great!
-While you may be tempted to simply throw it up on Github and see what happens, with a bit of forethought and preparation you can better position your open source project for success.
+While you may be tempted to simply throw it up on GitHub and see what happens, you can better position your open source project for success with a bit of forethought and preparation.

-Recently at the MPC we've been paying more attention to open sourcing our code, as we would like to be doing more of this, and we've also got some projects wrapping up that are obligated to release their code.
+Recently at the MPC, we've been paying more attention to open sourcing our code, as we would like to be doing more of this, and we've also got some projects wrapping up that are obligated to release their code.
 We've learned a lot as we've studied the best way to release our code back to the community.
 This post will walk you through a checklist of considerations that one should make before open sourcing a project.

 ### Step 1.
 Answer "Why?"